 People have seen significant impacts of technology in their day-to-day life in the past two years.
-They have seen innovative solutions brought around by technology for shopping, analyzing, working, entertaining, or even creating art at their fingertips.
+They have seen innovative solutions brought around through digital transformation for shopping, analyzing, working, entertaining, or even creating art at their fingertips.

 The extensive adoption of digital technologies has transformed the treatment method quite rapidly in the past few years.
 However, a lot of transformation is yet to be achieved in terms of health promotion, disease prevention, rehabilitation, drug research, and other aspects of healthcare.

 We will see a rising awareness towards self-care with the growing popularity of wearable techs.

 Analytics-driven insights, grouped by demographics, ethnicity, age, and likely parameters on a particular disease can contribute to arresting the spread of disease and prevent a pandemic-like fallout.

 Advanced technologies with super computational speeds like ML in the identification of prognostic biomarkers and analysis of digital pathology data will harken up drug research.